 Feeling that spaces are green and natural, despite surfaces being hardwearing and usable all-year-round. #GatheringPlace

-People notice the sound of nearby traffic less and the sound of leaves in the trees more, and planting brings new smells to the spaces. #GatheringPlace
+People notice the sound of nearby traffic less and hear the sound of leaves in the trees more.
+Carefully choosen planting brings new smells to the spaces. #GatheringPlace

 People are aware of key views, such as from the base of Clifford’s Tower towards the Ouse, because they are framed by, or defined by, trees. #GatheringPlace #GatheringHeritage #GatheringWithWater

-People are enjoying the river views and looking over towards Piccadilly where the new buildings are integrated with the landscape on both sides of Foss. #GatheringPlace #GatheringGreen
+People are enjoying the river views and look over towards Piccadilly where the new buildings are integrated with the landscape on both sides of Foss. #GatheringPlace #GatheringGreen

 Watching birds, spotting signs of otters and seeing a rich range of wild flowers as part of a day out. #GatheringPlace #GatheringGreen